 Going 41 years with a winning record in the regular season and posting 36-straight years of bowl eligibility is amazing, but all streaks must come to an end.
 The fact that a team made a bowl game every season I have been alive, plus another 10 years on top of that, is wild.

 Florida State has been a model of consistency over the last 40 years under just three head coaches -- mainly, Bobby Bowden and Jimbo Fisher, until the program stumbled under Willie Taggart before Mike Norvell's takeover in 2020.

-Even though the Taggart era, it isn't all on him.
-Fisher left this team in rough shape after leaving last season when he almost led the team to a losing record.
+Even though the Taggart era was over after two seasons, it isn't all on him.
+Fisher left this team in rough shape after leaving when he almost led the team to a losing record.

 It might be lame, but Dr Seuss once said, "Don't cry because it's over, smile because it happened."

 So let's celebrate it, and look back at the longest streak of bowl appearances in NCAA history.

 The Longest Bowl Streak in CFB History, and Why the NCAA Doesn't Recognize It